 Have you ever planned a big trip?
 I’m talking about a longer-than-a-weekend vacation or a major relocation trip.
 It takes a good tactical plan to make the trip enjoyable and worry-free.
+Likewise, if you attempt to do your social media marketing without a tactical plan, you’ll waste time and money.
+Besides that, you won’t get the results you hoped for.

-I made it to the Colosseum — barely!
+I made it to the Colosseum barely

 Back in the mid-’80s, I had the opportunity to spend 21 days traveling by myself through Italy.
-I’d been working on an Italian cruise ship, met some great Italians and learned the language — sort of.
+I’d been working on an Italian cruise ship, met some great Italians, and learned the language — sort of.
 (Being fluent in Spanish, I picked up Italian fairly easily, but I ended up creating “Spantalian”!
-But I was understood and that’s what matters.)
+But I was understood, and that’s what matters.)

-So, the strategy was to stay on a certain budget, and research where I wanted to go in Italy and where I should stay.
+So, the strategy was to stay on a certain budget and research where I wanted to go in Italy and where I should stay.

-I turned the corner and the sight of the Cathedral of Milan took my breath away.
+I turned the corner and the sight of the Cathedral of Milan took my breath away

 With my camera and guidebook in hand, I took off from Puerto Rico to New York to Rome.
 It was a red-eye.
 There was a storm in Rome, so the plane was diverted to Turin, but the airline arranged for a bus to the Rome airport.
 That was an extra, rather nice, unplanned tour.
 Things happen.